Azbee Awards

 To help young editors who are just starting their careers, ASBPE started the annual Young Leaders Scholarship in 2001.
 The scholarship allows younger editors who might otherwise be unable to attend the ASBPE National Conference or Boot Camps.
 It is open to all business editors, including print and Web.

-Scholarships pay the conference or boot camp and hotel room costs for up to five U.S. applicants and two international editors per year.
-(U.S. applicants or their publishing companies are responsible for transportation to and from the conference, any nonconference meals, and other incurred costs; international winners get a stipend toward travel expenses.)
+Scholarships pay the conference or boot camp and hotel room costs for up to five U.S. applicants.
+(Applicants or their publishing companies are responsible for transportation to and from the conference, any nonconference meals, and other incurred costs.)
 Scholarship recipients also receive a free one-year membership to ASBPE if they are not already members.

 Qualifications for the scholarship include the following: